zonemaster/zonemaster/docs/public/specifications/test-zones/MethodsV2/methodsv2.md

   * `ns4-nxdomain` cannot be resolved (NXDOMAIN).

 ### DELEG-OOB-W-ERROR-3
-Zone is delegated to two NS that are not in-domain, where both have no IP (NODATA).
+Zone is delegated to two NS that are out-of-domain, where both have no IP (NODATA).

 * Zone: child.parent.deleg-oob-w-error-3.methodsv2.xa